Licensing and Justice

 The American criminal justice system should promote accountability, rehabilitation, and redemption.
 Those who exit the criminal justice system should be provided a second chance and restored liberty, not social stigma and regulatory barriers.

 In addition to our high incarceration rates, West Virginia has continually ranked last in labor force participation.
 Our rate floats around 50%.
-In other words, only about half of the adults in West Virginia have a job and are earning income.
+In other words, only one out of two adults in West Virginia either has a job or is even looking for a job.

 Seventy years ago, only 5% of workers required licensure to do their job and today, 30% of all workers hold a license for their job.
 In this same time period, the prison rate increased by 500% due to regressive policies that implemented mandatory sentencing and over criminalized Americans.
 As a result, 1 in 3 Americans have a criminal record.
 This makes it difficult to enter the workforce for many people.